-Consistent with applicable New York Stock Exchange ("NYSE"), Internal Revenue Code of 1986, as amended (the "Code"), and SEC regulations, the Compensation Committee is composed of three "independent," non-management members of the Board of Directors.
-The Governance and Nominating Committee recommended the appointment of these directors to serve on the Compensation Committee after determining that they had the independence, knowledge and skills to accomplish the scope of responsibilities set out in the Compensation Committee's charter.
+Consistent with applicable New York Stock Exchange ("NYSE"), Internal Revenue Code of 1986, as amended (the "Code"), and SEC regulations, the Compensation Committee is composed of four "independent," non-management members of the Board of Directors.
+The Governance and Nominating Committee recommended the appointment of these directors to serve on the Compensation Committee after determining that they had the independence, knowledge and skills to accomplish the scope of responsibilities set out in the Compensation Committee's Charter.

 The Compensation Committee has the authority to secure services for executive compensation matters, legal advice or other expert services, both from within the Company and from independent third party advisors.
 In his role as Chairman of the Compensation Committee, Mr. Kevin McCarthy sets the Compensation Committee's meeting agendas, meeting times and calendar.
 Mr. McCarthy generally coordinates with our CEO and CFO so that all appropriate compensation matters are included on the agendas for Compensation Committee meetings.
-In addition, the Compensation Committee members communicate frequently with each other concerning compensation matters outside of the regularly scheduled Compensation Committee meetings.
+In addition, the Compensation Committee meetings.
 In addition, Mr. Eales, as the Board's Lead Independent Director, regularly attends Compensation Committee meetings and, while not a member of the Committee, Mr. Eales is often requested to provide input to the Committee.
 The Compensation Committee has not delegated any authority to act on behalf of the Compensation Committee to any other committee of the Board of Directors or to any member of our management.